kenvnlol/Clutch/README.md

  "deviceId": "demo-device",
  "platform": "web",
  "browserLanguage": "en",
- "devicePlatform": "windows"
+ "devicePlatform": "windows
  }

-Observe what happens:
+Observe what happens.
 A raw event is appended to the UserEvents table.
 The materializer background job processes the event.
 The Likes table and counters are updated asynchronously.
 Consumer offsets advance.

 You can inspect:
-UserEvents (append-only event log)
+- UserEvents (append-only event log)

-EventConsumerOffsets
+- EventConsumerOffsets

-Likes
+- Likes

-Clips.LikeCount
+- Clips.LikeCount

 This allows you to see the full ingestion > compaction > materialization pipeline in action.
 ---